Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

-Pick a generic point $\eta\in Z$.
-Then there exists an \'etale morphism $g{\colon} X''\to X$ strictly \'etale over $\eta$.
-Plainly, $g$ is strictly \'etale over a neighborhood of $\eta$ in $Z$.
-Thus, after shrinking $X$ again as above, we may assume that $g$ is surjective and strictly \'etale over $Z$.
-Finally, since we may increase $U$ as long as it stays quasi-compact and disjoint from $Z$, we may assume that $U$ is generizing and $g$ is strictly \'etale over $X\setminus U$ thanks to the following:
+In the sequel, we say that an \'etale morphism $Y\to X$ is an {\em isomorphism} over a subset $T\subseteq |X|$ if for any point $x\in T$ the base change $x\times_XY\to x$ is an isomorphism.
+In particular, this implies that for any subscheme $Z\into X$ with $|Z|\subseteq T$ the base change $Z\times_XY\to Z$ is an isomorphism.
+Pick a generic point $\eta\in Z$ and an \'etale morphism $g\: X''\to X$ such that $X''$ is a scheme and $g$ is an isomorphism over $\eta$ (see \S\ref{zarpointssec}).
+Plainly, $g$ is an isomorphism over a neighborhood of $\eta$ in $Z$.
+Thus, after shrinking $X$ again, we may assume that $g$ is surjective and an isomorphism over $Z$.
+Finally, since we may increase $U$ as long as it stays quasi-compact and disjoint from $Z$, we may assume that $g$ is an isomorphism over $X\setminus U$ thanks to the following: